meinagong/meinagong/README.md

 ## Hi friends

 My name is Meina Gong (she/her).
-I was born and raised in Jian, Jiangxi, and I am currently a web developer.
+I was born and raised in Jian, Jiangxi, and I am currently a developer.

 I am deeply interested in studying technology that impact web growth and development, most specifically user experience design.
 Long term, I also hope to contribute by supporting children of their conditions and circumstances, so they feel supported by technology and science.